Polish president accuses German-owned tabloid of election meddling

 “We do not want this kind of foreign interference in the electoral process,” spokesman Adam Bielan told public radio PR1.

-The German embassy declined to comment and referred questions to the German ministry of foreign affairs.
+The German embassy referred questions to the German ministry of foreign affairs, which declined to comment.

 Fakt denied meddling in the election, saying in a statement published on its website that it is run by Polish journalists and editors.